ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 ```
 ERROR in ./client-src/themisui-vendor.scss
 Module build failed: ModuleBuildError: Module build failed: TypeError: Cannot read property 'context' of undefined
-    at getLoaderConfig (/home/vagrant/clio/themis/node_modules/fast-sass-loader/lib/index.js:72:29)
+    at getLoaderConfig (node_modules/fast-sass-loader/lib/index.js:72:29)
 ```

 Webpack has really good stack traces when these types of errors occur, and they will usually tell you which loader/plugin the error is coming from.
 In the examples above, you can see that the culprits were `fork-ts-checker-webpack-plugin` and `fast-sass-loader` respectively.

-Luckily, Webpack has given the community plenty of notice before pushing out the breaking changes in v4, so most loaders/plugins have had a chance to upgrade themselves to be compliant with the new standards.
+Luckily, Webpack gave the community plenty of notice before pushing out the breaking changes in v4, so most loaders/plugins have released updates that are compliant with v4.

 Our strategy was to search for the loader/plugin on Github, look at their release history, and try to find a release that explicitly states support for Webpack v4.
 If such a release existed, we would upgrade our package to the latest version.

-If you don't see any mentions of Webpack in the release history, check the Github issues for the package.
-There are still several loaders/plugins that have not yet upgraded themselves to be compatible with Webpack v4, and these will usually have one or more Github issues related to this incompatibility.
+If you run into a package that does not appear to be compatible with Webpack v4, and their release history does not have a compatibility update, check the Github issues page for the package!
+You may have come across a package that has not yet been made compatible with the newest version of Webpack.

 Aside from issues that were resolved simply by upgrading a package, we also ran into a number of errors that were a little more unique.
 The following sections will describe three errors that we think a lot of people will also run into during their upgrade.